 The International Space Station is about to take one giant leap for biological science in orbit.

-The NIH grants set aside about $1.3 million for the experiments as part of the agency's Biomedical Research on the International Space Station (BioMed-ISS) program. [ Graphic: Inside and Out: The International Space Station ]
+The NIH grants set aside about $1.3 million for the experiments as part of the agency's Biomedical Research on the International Space Station (BioMed-ISS) program.

 The program falls in line with the space station's designation as a U.S. National Laboratory for scientists from academia, the private sector and various government agencies.
 But it includes an important first, officials said.